Kaylee, the youngest 2023 Badwater135 finisher, made history when she crossed the finish line in 40:06:23.

 Follow Kaylee on Instagram

 I am the author of Come What May, I Want to Run: A Memoir of the Saving Grace of Ultrarunning in Overwhelming Times.
-You can order the book here from from the publisher, Amazon, Bookshop, or Barnes & Noble.
+Order it here from the publisher, Amazon, Bookshop, and Barnes & Noble.
+It's available in hardcover, paperback, e-book, and Kindle.